open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

 This guidance boils down to the following:

 Instrumentations should record exception information (along with other context) on the log record and use appropriate severity - only unhandled exceptions should be recorded as `Error` or higher.
-They should strive to report each exception once.
+Instrumentations should strive to report each exception once.

-Instrumentation should provide the whole exception instance to the OTel (instead of individual attributes) and the OTel SDK should, based on user configuration, decide which information to record.
-As a default, this OTEP proposes to record exception stack traces on log with `Error` or higher severity.
+Instrumentations should provide the whole exception instance to the OTel (instead of individual attributes) and the OTel SDK should, based on configuration, decide which information to record.
+As a default, this OTEP proposes to record exception stack traces on logs with `Error` or higher severity.

 ### Details